andifalk/secure-development-on-kubernetes/step0-linux-container-basics/README.md

 docker container run --cpu-shares=0.5 --memory=200m --rm --detach --name hello-root -p 8080:8080 andifalk/hello-root:latest
 ```

-You will recognize that the spring boot application startup is much slower in this container due to less cpu power.
+You will recognize that the spring boot application start up is much slower in this container due to less cpu power.

 You can always check the state of the app by issuing the logs: